What’s On? Byron Spirit Festival 20-22 April

-If you’re looking to come to Byron Bay to experience its famous laid-back attitude and excellent yoga offerings, then be sure to book your next holiday here for the upcoming Byron Spirit Festival, 31 March-2 April.
-This three-day Byron Bay festival features tons of workshops on yoga, dance, music, healing arts and much more.
+If you’re looking to come to Byron Bay to experience its famous laid-back attitude and excellent yoga offerings, then be sure to book your next holiday here for the upcoming Byron Spirit Festival, 20-22 April.
+This three-day Byron Bay festival features tons of workshops on yoga, dance, music, healing and much more.

-For those who just want a short deep dive, you can attend the pre-conference Breath of Bliss workshop on Thursday, March 30.
-You can attend for $55, which includes an hour-long lying down breathwork journey.
+For those who just want a short deep dive, you can attend the post-conference Breathfest workshop on Tuesday, April 23.
+You can attend for $108.

-Tickets are selling out quick for the Byron Spirit Festival so you should check out your options, especially if you’re looking to go for the whole weekend.
-A full weekend now costs $249.26 per person whereas individual day and evening tickets cost $111.24 per person or for just evenings you can come for $36-39 per person.
+Tickets for the Byron Spirit Festival include several options from full day and evening and entire weekend, to just one evening and kid prices.
+Check out all your options to figure out what works for you, your schedule and budget.
+A full weekend now costs $270 per person, whereas individual day and evening tickets cost between $90 (Friday) and $130 (Saturday and Sunday) per person or for just evenings you can come for $35 per person.